Luke Ricketson: Playing career

 Ricketson played at lock for the Sydney Roosters in their 2000 NRL Grand Final loss to the Brisbane Broncos.

 In 2002, Ricketson broke the record held by Roosters club legend Kevin Hastings (217) for the most club appearances.
 In 2014, Ricketson's eventual 301 caps, achieved upon his retirement in 2005 was overtaken by Anthony Minichiello (302).
-This record was subsequently surpassed by Mitchell Aubusson (306) in 2020.
+This record was subsequently surpassed by Mitchell Aubusson (306) in 2020 and Jared Waerea-Hargreaves in 2024.

-Ricketson played for the Roosters at lock forward in their 2002 NRL Grand Final victory against the New Zealand Warriors.
-Having won the 2002 NRL Premiership, the Roosters traveled to England to play the 2003 World Club Challenge against Super League champions, St Helens R.F.C.
+Ricketson played for the Sydney Roosters at lock forward in their 2002 NRL Grand Final victory against the New Zealand Warriors.
+Having won the 2002 NRL Premiership, the Sydney Roosters traveled to England to play the 2003 World Club Challenge against Super League champions, St Helens R.F.C.
 Ricketson played at lock forward in Sydney's victory.

-In the 2003 NRL grand final, he played at lock forward for the Roosters in their loss to the Panthers.
+In the 2003 NRL grand final, he played at lock forward for the Sydney Roosters in their loss to Penrith.
+Ricketson missed the 2004 NRL grand final due to suspension.

-Ricketson retired from rugby league after the 2005 NRL season having played 301 games for the Roosters, the last season as captain.
-He played his 300th (and penultimate) game in round 25, 2005, against the Brisbane Broncos at Suncorp Stadium; the Roosters marked the milestone by winning the match 17–10.
+Ricketson retired from rugby league after the 2005 NRL season having played 301 games for the Sydney Roosters, the last season as captain.
+He played his 300th (and penultimate) game in round 25, 2005, against the Brisbane Broncos at Suncorp Stadium; the Sydney Roosters marked the milestone by winning the match 17–10.